Veterinary Family Practice

 Practices that include the entire family build lifelong relationships with families and their animals.
 Clients look forward to consistently seeing the same veterinarian.
 A new animal brought into the family is the occasion to discuss the animal’s life cycle with the family and provide an overview that can optimize the likelihood of a positive human-animal relationship with few behavioral problems.
 Veterinarians no longer just treat the animal; emotional needs of the family are addressed along with the medical needs of the pet.

 Providing areas for relaxation, softer light in public areas, and comfortable seating in exam rooms without barriers from the medical staff are some features that improve client satisfaction.
 Impeccable cleanliness also matters.
-Veterinary practices that exhibit these values demonstrate the understanding that every medical intervention carries emotional consequences and that medical competence and providing emotional support go hand-in-hand.
+Veterinary practices that exhibit these values demonstrate the understanding that medical interventions carry emotional consequences and that medical competence and providing emotional support go hand-in-hand.

 Good communication skills also build strong client-veterinarian bonds, and successful veterinarians pay close attention to their nontechnical competencies, including interpersonal relationship-building skills.
 Such skills enable veterinarians and staff members to facilitate clients’ understanding of medical situations and preventive medicine throughout the animal's life, from encouraging clients to attend puppy socialization classes to preparing clients to provide palliative care or deal with end-of-life issues.
 Follow-up communication can also improve client adherence, which is generally lower than believed by veterinarians.
 Curricula for veterinary students increasingly include opportunities to develop communication skills, allowing students to practice engaging clients, asking open-ended questions, offering reflective listening and empathy, educating clients, meeting clients’ and patients’ needs, and emphasizing support and partnership.